DarkLotus/CEasyUO/readme.md

 ### Context Menus

 #### event contextmenu {serial} {index}
-Triggers a context menu click at the specified index on the specified object
+Triggers a context menu response at the specified zero based index on the specified serial

 ## Depreceated commands